This is the fourth description of His Name in Isaiah 9:6 – “He shall be called the Prince of Peace.”

 He is our Prince of Peace.

-Prayer: Lord, this year has been unlike any other.
-I have seen my world shaken, my values challenged, my understanding stretched and every false peace evaporate.
+Prayer: Lord, over the last couple of years, I have seen my world shaken, my values challenged, my understanding stretched and every false peace evaporate.
 I am reminded today that what You give is NOT as the world gives – it’s not eliminating all of the problems and challenges, but filling me with a calm and assurance that You are present, good and in control, even in the midst of it all.
-I bring my heart, mind and soul back under Your reign, My Prince of Peace.
+Where You rule, there is peace.
+Bring my heart, mind and soul back under Your reign, My Prince of Peace.
 Amen.